Nagaoka ferromagnetism in doped Hubbard models in optical lattices

-\textit{Square lattice.---}Our search for elusive ferromagnetism begins with the square lattice.
+Lastly, we note that decreasing (increasing) $\tilde{t}/t$ increases (decreases) the minimum $U/t$ required for a fully polarized ground state.
+For instance, in stark contrast to Fig.~\ref{fig:ladder}(a), we do not detect any Nagaoka ferromagnet up to $U/t$\,$=$\,$50$ for $\tilde{t}/t$\,$=$\,$2$ (or, as seen earlier, for the Hubbard model at $\tilde{t}/t$\,$=$\,$1$) on the same two-leg cylinders.
+This is because ferromagnetism is driven by the relative kinetic energy gain of a delocalized electron in a background of aligned spins vis-\`a-vis the background being in an antiferromagnetic or random configuration, and this gain is reduced by a smaller hopping amplitude.

+\textit{Square lattice.---}Our observation of Nagaoka ferromagnetism on the nonbipartite triangular lattice, which innately lacks electron-hole symmetry, raises the question of whether similar electron-hole asymmetry \textit{induced} by setting $\tilde{t}$\,$\ne$\,$t$ can aid the formation of ferromagnetic states or domains on even (bipartite) square arrays.

 At half filling, the ground state of the square-lattice Hubbard model is known to be a Mott insulator with antiferromagnetic N\'eel order for all values of $U/t$\,$>$\,$0$ due to the perfect nesting of the noninteracting Fermi surface.
 As the doping (either electron or hole) is increased, one expects a transition to a ferromagnetic ground state for sufficiently large $U/t$.
-However, note that for $\tilde{t} \ne t$, the particle-hole symmetry possessed by the standard Hubbard model on bipartite lattices is lost.
-In fact, exact diagonalization calculations on small clusters \cite{nielsen2007nanoscale, nielsen2010search} have previously identified that high-spin ground states are obtained at much lower values of $U/t$ for electron doping than for hole doping.
-Therefore, we choose to focus on the electron-doped case hereafter.
+Exact diagonalization calculations on small clusters~\cite{nielsen2007nanoscale, nielsen2010search} have previously found that high-spin ground states are obtained at much lower values of $U/t$ for electron doping than for hole doping.
+Therefore, we consider the electron-doped case hereafter (focusing on the optimal doping fraction of $\delta$\,$=$\,$1/12$ identified in Ref.~\onlinecite{samajdar2023polaronic}) and without loss of generality, set $\tilde{t}/t = 4$.

-We systematically probe the ground states of the Hamiltonian~\eqref{eq:model} using DMRG.
-In order to study two-dimensional systems with DMRG \cite{stoudenmire2012studying}, we work on cylinders of $N$ sites, with dimensions $L_x$\,$\times$\,$L_y$ (in units of the lattice spacing $a$) and open (periodic) boundary conditions along the $\hat{x}$ ($\hat{y}$) direction.
-Using a bond dimension of up to $\chi$\,$=$\,$4800$, we ensure the convergence of our results to a truncation error $< 10^{-7}$ throughout.